Madhu-1/Madhu-1.github.io/_posts/2022-06-10-Consuming-storage-from-exteranal-ceph-in-rook.md

 comments: true
 ---

+This blog will help you to Understand how to consume storage from external ceph cluster in Rook and how to create and consume Below listed resources in the ceph cluster.

 This doc assumes that you already set up the Rook with an external ceph cluster.

 Please refer to [doc](../setup-external-ceph-cluster-with-rook) on how to setup external ceph cluster with Rook.

-This blog will help you to Understand how to consume storage from imported external ceph cluster in Rook and how to create and consume Below listed resources in ceph cluster.

 * CephBlockPool
 * CephFileSystem